Plan A Visit

 Timed entry is required.
 Stay as long as you like.

-Face coverings are required for guests 2 and older.
+Face masks are required for guests 2 and older.
+No exceptions.

 Contactless temperature checks required on arrival.